Skip to main content

 • No consistent supplier usage

-• No accurate tracking of what was on rent, where, and why
+• No accurate tracking of what was on rent, where, why, and for how long

 Large warehouse operators had hundreds of independent ordering points.